MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 ### Method 4: Increase the TSL

-You can use either Windows Powershell or ADSI Edit to increase the TSL to 180 days.
+You can use either Windows PowerShell or ADSI Edit to increase the TSL to 180 days.

 To use PowerShell to increase the TSL, open an administrative PowerShell window and then run the following commands, in sequence: